Enhancing Alzheimer's Diagnosis: Leveraging Anatomical Landmarks in Graph Convolutional Neural Networks on Tetrahedral Meshes: Introduction

 Attention mechanism and transformer architectures are being used ubiquitously in deep learning applications~\cite{vaswani2017attention,dosovitskiy2020image,velivckovic2017graph}.
 Fundamental to the attention mechanism is a set of vectors associated with the input data, namely query vectors, key vectors, and value vectors.
 The outputs of each attention layer consist of the weighted sum of the value vectors, where the weights are determined by attention scores representing the similarity between the query and key vectors.
 Transformer architectures have proved their superiority over traditional CNNs in various tasks, such as machine translation, text generation, image classification and graph classification.
-However, these methods are not directly suitable for tetrahedral meshes with varying sizes and topologies, necessitating a novel transformer-based framework tailored to this structure and scalable to very large volumetric meshes.
+However, these methods are not directly suitable for tetrahedral meshes with varying sizes and topologies, necessitating a novel transformer-based framework tailored to this structure with strong scalability.

 To address the challenge of applying a transformer to tetrahedral meshes with raw 3D coordinate inputs, we propose generating tokens based on learned local features.
 Unlike ViT for images, generating patches in tetrahedral meshes is not straightforward.
 To overcome this, we identify key landmarks (super nodes) using a pre-trained Gaussian Process (GP) model.
 These landmarks serve as the centers of patches, and an efficient methodology assigns nearest neighbors to each super node, ultimately forming the final patch structure for tokenization.
 The more important reason we create these patches is to learn features and use a pooling strategy to represent the final token feature, unlike the ViT style models concatenating the raw input without any learning strategy beforehand.
 This is essential to make sure all patches have the same input dimension.